wapcaplet/spass/README.md

 Usage
 -----

-When run without arguments, spass generates 10 passphrases up to 24 characters long using words up to 10 characters long.
+When run without arguments, spass generates 10 passphrases, each 4 words long, using words up to 8 characters long.
 You can configure this behavior by passing command-line arguments; run `spass -h` to see full usage notes.

 Examples:

-    $ spass -l 30           # Generate phrases at least 30 characters long
+    $ spass -w 3            # Generate 3-word phrases
-    $ spass -l 30 -n 20     # Generate 20 phrases at least 30 characters long
+    $ spass -w 5 -n 20      # Generate twenty 5-word phrases
     $ spass -c 6            # Limit words to 6 characters
-    $ spass -d              # Include some 1- or 2-digit random numbers
+    $ spass -d              # Append a digit to each word
     $ spass -f mywords.txt  # Get words from mywords.txt (one per line)

-Passphrases are guaranteed to be at least as long as the given `-l` number, but may be longer.

 Disclaimer